 “I didn’t know you can die from nut allergies.
 I feel foolish,” Robin Fitzpatrick, Cameron’s mother, told ABC News.

 These tragic events reinforce the need for allergy education and having epinephrine always ready to access for those with food (and sting) allergies.

 In more positive news, several states are beginning to see the importance of readily available epinephrine and are passing bills that allow doctors to prescribe “stock” auto-injectors to schools.
 These devices can used in emergencies for students who don’t have an auto-injector on school premises (in some cases, it may be a first allergic reaction).

 Kentucky, Nevada, Oregon, Georgia and Tennessee have all seen recent progress in such bills in their state legislatures.
-In fact, Kentucky Governor Steve Beshear will be holding a formal ceremony to sign that state’ stock epinephrine bill into law on April 22, 2013.
+In fact, Kentucky Governor Steve Beshear was to hold a formal ceremony to sign that state’ stock epinephrine bill into law in late April, 2013.